Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Formal Reasoning (4th century BC)

 Formal Reasoning is the capability to treat an argument as having a form apart from what it is about, so that its soundness turns on its shape and not its subject.
+Its distinguishing contribution is that abstraction: form lifted clear of content, so a piece of reasoning has a shape that can be set down and judged on its own.

-In Aristotle's hands Formal Reasoning was worked daily, taught and argued, as fully exercised as it would be for two thousand years.
+It is Aristotle's, the fourth century BC.
+In his hands it was worked daily, taught and argued, as fully exercised as it would be in the two thousand years that followed.
 By any measure of the thing itself it was complete.

 Under this sits an old distinction.
 Enterprise Architecture holds an ability apart from the work that performs it; Aristotle had drawn a kindred distinction long before as dunamis and energeia, the power held apart from the power in action.
 Formal Reasoning, worked and taught daily, was energeia: fully in action, not a dormant potential.